Skip to content

 # my_module.py

-from koheesio.tasks.etl_task import EtlTask
+from koheesio.spark.etl_task import EtlTask

-from koheesio.spark.readers.delta import DeltaReader
+from koheesio.spark.readers.delta import DeltaTableReader

-from koheesio.steps.writers.delta import DeltaWriter
+from koheesio.spark.writers.delta import DeltaTableWriter

-from koheesio.steps.transformations import Transform
+from koheesio.spark.transformations.transform import Transform

 from koheesio.context import Context